rushiraj070/Sensor_based_Wafer_Fault_Detection/README.md

-This is the self learning project for detection of faulty wafer based on numerous sensor data.
+This is the self learning project for detection of faulty wafer based on numerous data collected from various sensors.